ROCm/HIP/docs/install/install.rst

 Install HIP
 *******************************************

-HIP can be installed on AMD (ROCm with HIP-Clang) and NVIDIA (CUDA with nvcc) platforms.
+HIP can be installed on AMD (ROCm with HIP-Clang) and NVIDIA (CUDA with NVCC) platforms.

 Note: The version definition for the HIP runtime is different from CUDA.
 On an AMD platform, the ``hipRuntimeGerVersion`` function returns the HIP runtime version; on an NVIDIA platform, this function